relativityone/server-datatransfer-import-api-rdc/README.md

 * `AssemblySharedInfo.cs`
 * `AssemblySharedInfo.vb`

-The main build script supports an optional `UpdateAssemblyInfo` task which, when specified, uses `GitVersion` to automatically apply semantic versioning info to both of these shared source files.
+The main build script supports an optional `UpdateAssemblyInfo` task which, when specified, uses powershell to automatically apply semantic versioning info to both of these shared source files.

 ***Note:** Only Jenkins pipeline builds execute this task to avoid modifying source-controlled files during DEV builds.*